bright/new-www/content/projects/airhelp.md

 project_id: airhelp
 title: AirHelp
 image: /images/flight_compensation_app_mockup5.png
-description: AirHelp mobile application lets you check if your flight is eligible for compensation and guides you through the whole process of complaints.
-AirHelp has assisted more than 16 million passengers all over the world.
-We cooperated with the company in 2015.
-We rewrote the previous iOS application that was just leading to the web page right after completing a couple of steps to a native technology.
+description: AirHelp iOS mobile application lets you check if your flight is eligible for compensation and guides you through the whole process of complaints.
 tags:
   - mobile app
   - MVP